The star of this Shrimp Cocktail with Red Sauce is a fiery Tabasco, sriracha, lemon juice, cilantro, and ketchup blend with a kick.

-This shrimp cocktail recipe recreates a classic appetizer to treat your friends and family.
+This shrimp cocktail with red sauce recipe recreates a classic appetizer to treat your friends and family.
 We infused the shrimp with plenty of aromas, maintained their crisp texture using ice, then served them with a sweet, sour, and spicy dip.

 What Is Shrimp Cocktail?